CompuTec/computec-docs/docs/processforce/user-guide/activities-for-computec-processforce-documents.md

 - The Document Type and Document Number from the complaint will be copied into the Linked Documents tab (similar to the Manufacturing Order activity process).

 ## Quality Control

+Quality Control (QC) is a crucial process in ensuring that materials, products, and processes meet the required standards and specifications.
+By capturing QC test results and linking them to relevant documents or business partners, the system helps maintain traceability, reduce errors, and support compliance with internal and external quality standards.

 ### QC test with no BP Code